 Only campers and staff will be allowed in the classrooms.
 Sign In and Sign Out with ID checks will be conducted at our Field Street Entrance.

 The temperature of all campers will be measured at drop-off before being signed-in; any camper exhibiting a fever of 100.4 or above will be sent home with their parent or guardian.

 Adults picking up campers must be on the approved list to pick up and they must show a picture ID each day.

 Please check back here for any updates to our procedures.

 The health and safety of our guests is always our first priority.
 Discovery Camp has extensive health and safety procedures and staff training in place every year.
-This summer, in light of COVID-19, Discovery Camp has updated these procedures extensively, informed by current recommendations from local, state, federal health officials, agencies, and authorities, including CDC guidelines.
+In light of COVID-19, Discovery Camp has updated these procedures extensively, informed by current recommendations from local, state, federal health officials, agencies, and authorities, including CDC guidelines.